 Essential by TheMinimalists

-Non-clutter gifts can be material if the stuff will give us benefits but won’t be in our home forever.
+Non-clutter gifts can be material if the stuff will give us benefits but won’t be in our home forever (like notebooks mentioned in point 6).

 Consumables are a good choice because they give joy and aren’t an obligation forever.

 Buy something that is edible but not necessarily usual.
-You can choose something that the person wouldn’t buy for herself because she thinks it’s too expensive or extravagant.
+You can choose something that the person wouldn’t buy for themselves because it seems to be too expensive or extravagant.

 - check the gift baskets designed for different people and various occasions or… create your own